Add Custom Button Using Command Bar in Dynamics 365 PowerApps

 • Visibility (Based on the formula OR always)

-6. In the above picture you can see a Test button, with this button you can use JavaScript (it is optional, you can also use the formula) and you can give that a default logo, you can give it the logo through web resource.
-You can also change the position of the button like if you want my button should come after the saving button, for this you just need to drag and drop that, and it will navigate there.
+In the above picture, you can see a Test button.
+With this button, you can use JavaScript (it is optional; you can also use the formula), and you can give that a default logo, or you can give it the logo through a web resource.
+You can also change the position of the button like if you want.
+My button should come after the saving button; for this, you just need to drag and drop that, and it will navigate there.

-7. In the final step, you can see the custom button in Dynamics 365, after just following the above steps.
-It is so interesting you will love playing with it, using different features of the same.
+In the final step, you can see the custom button in Dynamics 365 after just following the above steps.
+It is so interesting, you will love playing with it, using different features of the same.

 Conclusion